 "In pensions, it is impossible in Colombia to make a reform in which everyone pays what corresponds to them," said Finance Minister Alberto Carrasquilla, elected by President Iván Duque, in an interview with the newspaper El Tiempo.

 What Carrasquilla says has some truth, in this country, due to the high inequality and informality of the labor market, it is highly unlikely that the pension system’s contributors will receive the same amount they contributed once they retired.
 However, this does not mean that we should stop trying to make the system as fair as possible.

-The most important thing, in this sense, should be to formalize the workers, integrate them into the pension system and increase the base of contributors.
+The most important thing, in this sense, should be to formalize the workers, integrate them IGNORE INTO the pension system and increase the base of contributors.
 Thus, although not all pensioners would receive exactly what they contributed, because of the imbalance between what the poorest and the richest contribute, at least everyone will receive something, more or less proportional, to what they contributed.

 From the little that is known of the reform to the pension system of Iván Duque, the intention can be the correct one, but some details divert it from the main problem.

 The newscast of Caracol reported that pension subsidies will increase from 75 thousand Colombian pesos a month to 250 thousand COP, something that indicates that if true, the proposal would be threatening the sustainability of the system.

 Referring to a possible pension reform, RCN Radio quoted Iván Duque stating that "the pension age will not increase, but it is necessary to formalize the base of the contributors and establish the same scheme for all."